CodeGlassDotIO/Docs/_docs/Legal/EULA/ProSubscriptionAgreement.md

 ---
-title: Legal - EULA - Pro & Experimental Subscription Agreement
+title: Legal - EULA - Pro Subscription Agreement
-description: The legal mumbo jumbo for the pro and experimental subscription.
+description: The legal mumbo jumbo for the pro subscription.
 ---
 *We are sorry for the legal text below, our legal advisor foced us to make it this way and include allot....* <br/>
 *And we want to thank Jetbrains for the inspriation for our EULA ♡  ~Development team of CodeGlass*
-# Pro & Experimental Subscription Agreement
+# Pro Subscription Agreement
 *Version 1, effective as of January 1, 2022*